 - Industrial IoT (IIoT) systems

-- Healthcare devices and remote patient monitoring
+- Healthcare and remote monitoring

-- Automotive telematics and connected vehicles
+- Automotive and connected vehicles

-- Energy management and smart grids
+- Energy and smart grid systems

 Recent Developments and Trends in MQTT (2025)

-- Integration with edge computing platforms for faster data processing
+- Integration with edge computing

-- Use of AI-driven analytics combined with MQTT data streams
+- Use of AI-driven analytics

 | Feature | MQTT 3.1.1 | MQTT 5.0 |